ethereumclassic/ethereumclassic.github.io/README.md

 See `package.json` for scripts scripts.

 Issues and pull requests are welcome.
 You can also get an overview of issues on the [project kanban](https://github.com/ethereumclassic/ethereumclassic.github.io/projects/1).

+## Old Version

+An archived version of the old website can be found at https://github.com/ethereumclassic/ethereumclassic.github.io-v1